gregpechiro/touch-of-red-ui/README.md

-# Touch of Red ui theme
+# Touch of Red UI theme

 This is a dark ui theme that adds red accents.
 It is based off of Atom's Atom Dark.
-It is designed to go with the Touch of Red syntax theme.
+It is designed to go with the [Touch of Red Syntax theme](https://atom.io/packages/touch-of-red-syntax).
 See bellow.

 ## Screenshots